Below are some Frequently Asked Questions about Run The Farm:

 Q: How do I register online?

-If you Register at least 4 weeks ahead of time you will get get your name (or your child’s name) on your race bibs.
-And you can customize the names!
+If you Register at least 3 weeks ahead of time you will get get your name (or your child’s name) on your race bibs.
+And you can customize the names to be a nickname if you’d like!

 Q: Do you have a course map?